-In the past year we have again embedded our commitment to the Modern Slavery Act within our new Responsible Procurement Policy.
-This policy provides guidance on how we deliver all of our procurement activity.
+The Modern Slavery Act commitment is embedded into the Responsible Procurement Policy which provides guidance on how we deliver all of our procurement activity.

-We have also embedded Modern Slavery Act considerations in our procurement process from the Standard Selection Questionnaire through to Contract Management.
+Modern Slavery Act considerations continue to be integrated in our procurement process from the Standard Selection Questionnaire through to Contract Management.

-We ask to see all Modern Slavery statements for relevant commercial organisations, as defined by section 54 ("Transparency in supply chains etc.") of the Modern Slavery Act 2015 ("the Act"), within our standard tender documentation and in high risk categories we ask supplementary questions.
+We ask to see all Modern Slavery statements for relevant commercial organisations as defined by section 54 ("Transparency in supply chains etc.") of the Modern Slavery Act 2015 ("the Act"), within our standard tender documentation and in high risk categories we ask supplementary questions.